Dual-Satellite Connection

 Novra S400 Standalone Receiver

-With the Novra S400, you need to configure the two RF interfaces separately.
-Each interface will be connected to a different antenna and receiving from a different satellite.
-As explained on the S400 guide, the first RF interface (RF1) is configured by the following command:
+With the Novra S400, you need to configure the two RF interfaces of the device.
+Each interface will be connected to a different antenna, receiving from a different satellite.

 blocksat-cli standalone cfg